emiliemony/WorkoutList/README.md

    - In the device selector, choose your iPhone
    - Click the build button
    - iOS will ask if you trust the developer certificate

+## FYI

+The app will only work on your iPhone for 7 days before you have to trust the developer certificate again.
+Changes you make to the workouts will be saved.